Quantified Bodies: A Design Practice

 it is the outward appearance of control, awareness and care-for-self:

-we were cynical subjects long before we were quantified bodies.
+we were cynical subjects (Sloterdijk 1987) long before we were quantified bodies.
 However, self-tracking intrinsically disassociates from

 independence whilst submitting to a life of mediated self-discovery,